 37 years ago - Buddy Baker is born.

-22 years ago - 15-year-old Buddy is taken by aliens while hunting & given an innate connection to the planet's M-fields.
+22 years ago - 15-year-old Buddy is taken by aliens while hunting & given an innate connection to the red, a field of elemental animal energy.
 He begins an unspectacular and short career as Animal Man.

 19 years ago - 18-year-old Buddy marries Ellen, his high school sweetheart, and begins a career as a stuntman.

-15 years ago - 22-year-old Buddy becomes vegetarian & animal rights activist.
+15 years ago - 22-year-old Buddy becomes a vegetarian & animal rights activist.

 12 years ago - 25-year-old Buddy's son Cliff is born.

 10 years ago - 27-year-old Buddy, inspired by the Justice League and with his wife's support, becomes Animal Man again, this time focusing on animal rights.
 Evan McCulloch takes a contract on his life, but Buddy convinces him to use his talents elsewhere.

 7 years ago - 30-year-old Buddy's daughter Maxine is born.